giaco91/GAN-codes/README.md

 1. a mode regularized GAN (MD-GAN), Tong Che et. al.
 2. a adversarial autoencoder (AAE),  Alireza Makhzani et. al.
 3. a variational audoencoder with a GAN regularizer (VAE-GAN),  Anders Larsen et. al.

+To the best of my knowledge this has not been proposed yet.
+Since all basic networks (such as encoder, generator and discriminator) used in this repo are identical, we can directly compaire the performance of the AAE-GAN to the other models under similar architectures (and similar implementation style).